botworld-wiki/beatburger.github.io/pages/comp.md

   .then(response => response.json())
   .then(json => init(json));

+// make links load the new comp properly
 // applies to all links in library + the blank reset one document.querySelectorAll('#library a, a[href^="#---"]').forEach(($e)=>$e.addEventListener('click', (ev)=>{importComp(ev.target.hash); window.scrollTo(0, 500);}))